Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

-"Who ever said women never had control?
+"Who ever said women didn't already have control?
 I can recall you doing anything I said in order to fill your big belly," Katara countered playfully as she poked his stomach.
 She grinned when he rubbed his stomach with a huff.
 "And Toph always bosses you around.
 Not to mention that she's younger than you!"
 She laughed loudly.

 "She doesn't boss me around!
 I agree with whatever she wants because I'm a nice guy," he countered as he looked back down at the letter before muttering, "Besides, I don't want to end up crushed between two boulders.
 What would happen to my handsome face?"